All Episodes

 One more soundbite.

-This is from the um Morning Joe team on Monday morning, Joe Scarborough, Mika Bzinsky, Willie Geist, Andy Serwer from uh from Fortune magazine, uh, uh Hurricane Katrina Vandenhoov from the Nation magazine.
+Joe Scarborough, Mika Zezynski, Willie Geist, Andy Surrey from Fortune magazine, Hurricane Katrina Vandenhoeff from the Nation magazine.

-Well, he came out and had a New Year's Day news conference outside the hospital uh to announce that all was well with not just him personally, but with the American health care system.
+Well, he came out and had a New Year's Day news conference outside the hospital to announce that all was well with not just him personally, but with the American health care system.

 No need for change.

-There's nothing wrong with the health care system.
+Seeking your there's nothing wrong with the health care system.

-What's the health insurance?
+What's his health insurance?

-Our thoughts and prayers were with Garage.
+Our thoughts and prayers were with Rush.

-We're glad he should be.
+We're glad he helped.

-Is he on medical?
+Is he on Medicare?

-But I we we're praying for him.
+We're praying for him.

-Uh But yeah, if you make $50 million, there you go.
+But yeah, if you make $50 million.

-They're gonna probably get support coverage.
+You're going to probably support coverage.

 And all of us around this table.

-I'll put it to you this way my expenses were less than the cheapest car that you will go out and buy today, other than one of these little bubble car smart cars.
+My expenses were less than the cheapest car that you will go out and buy today other than one of these little bubble car smart cars.

-What I I sp it was five figures less than the average car.
+It was five figures less than the average car.

 I don't have insurance.